cori/fogbugz-testing-2/README.md

 # fogbugz-testing-2
-for testing. of github through the old-y interface.
+for testing. of github through the old-y interface. because we loves the legacy.